Raghukashyap1143/OCI/OCI Documentation/Tempate/Templatedoc.md

  https://idlecheckfeature.blob.core.windows.net/idlecheckcontainer/Linuxinstance.zip

- -  **Parameter file:** Rather than passing parameters as inline values in your CloudFormation Template, you can use a JSON file that contains the parameter values.
-The parameter names in the parameter section of your CloudFormation template and Parameter file must match.
+ -  **Parameter file:** Rather than passing parameters as inline values in your Terraform Template, you can use a JSON file that contains the parameter values.
+The parameter names in the parameter section of your Terraform template and Parameter file must match.

  For your reference, here is a parameter file sample: